-We found evidence that the shapes of the SADs for a range of real ecological communities are statistically unlikely when compared to their feasible sets.
-For four of the five datasets we analyzed – BBS, Gentry, Mammal Communities, and Misc.
-Abund – empirical SADs are highly skewed and highly uneven relative to their feasible sets much more frequently than would be expected by chance (Figure, Table).
-Combined across these four datasets, 16% of observed SADs are more skewed than 95% of their feasible sets, and 31% are less even than 95% of their feasible sets.
+We found widespread evidence that the shapes of the SADs for a range of real ecological communities are statistically unlikely when compared to their feasible sets.
+Many communities from the BBS, Gentry, Mammal Communities, and Misc.
+Abund datasets exhibited empirical SADs that were highly skewed and highly uneven relative to their feasible sets, more than would be expected by chance (Figure, Table).
+Combined across these four datasets, nearly 16% of observed SADs are more skewed than 95% of shapes exhibited in their feasible sets, and 31% are less even than 95% of their feasible sets.
 By chance we would expect only 5% of observed distributions to fall in these extremes.
-However, we detected considerably less pronounced deviations for communities from the FIA communities (Figure, Table), for which percentile scores were near uniformly-distributed for skewness (5% of observations are more skewed than 95% of the feasible set), and much noisier than any of the other datasets for evenness (9% of observations are less even).
-Why the FIA communities show a different pattern is unclear, but may be partially due to their small size, which we explore further below.
-For the four other datasets, however, our results suggest that nonrandom processes drive observed SADs to be less even than would occur by chance.

-These widespread and consistent deviations between empirical SADs and their feasible sets may be the signature of ecological processes operating on top of statistical constraints, and therefore offer new leverage for developing and evaluating theories to predict the shape of the SADour results suggest that the prevailing processes that structure communities tend to be ones that push abundance distributions towards an uneven state, rather than those that cause individuals to be spread evenly across species.
-These could be processes that promote the persistence of rare species at extremely low abundances – thereby lengthening the rare tail of the SAD – or processes that encourage dominant species to be hyper-dominant without driving other species entirely to extinction.
-Identifying the processes at play in particular systems will require further exploration, but the approach we have demonstrated here helps isolate the signal we can try and explain.
+If our detected deviations are indeed the signal of ecological processes operating on top of statistical constraints, then our results suggest that the way prevailing processes that structure communities tend to be ones that cause abundance distributions to be more uneven, rather than those that cause individuals to be spread evenly across species.
+These processes might be those that promote the persistence of rare species at extremely low abundances (e.g. refs) – thereby lengthening the rare tail of the SAD – or processes that encourage or allow dominant species to be hyper-dominant without driving other species entirely to extinction (e.g. refs).
+Identifying the processes at play in particular systems will require further exploration, but the approach we have demonstrated here helps isolate the signal we can try to explain.